iotanbo/copy/README.md

 	// OnSymlink can specify what to do on symlink OnSymlink func(src string) SymlinkAction

-	// OnDirExists can specify what to do when there is a directory already existing in destination.
+	// OnDestExists can specify what to do when there is a directory already existing in destination.
-	OnDirExists func(src, dest string) DirExistsAction
+	OnDestExists func(src, dest string) DestExistsAction

 	// Skip can specify which files should be skipped Skip func(src string) (bool, error)